-During the last financial year, Dollarama engaged with its largest Tier 2 vendors to gain visibility on the factories that supply goods to Dollarama through these vendors.
-As a result of these efforts, a significant number of indirect vendors have shared social audit reports with us in line with recognized frameworks such as BSCI, SMETA and SA8000, giving us greater insights into forced labour and child labour risks beyond our Tier 1 vendors.
+During Fiscal 2025, Dollarama continued to engage with its largest trading companies and agent vendors in China to gain visibility on the factories that supply goods to Dollarama through these vendors.
+As a result of these efforts, a significant number of indirect vendors have shared satisfactory social audit reports with us in line with recognized frameworks, giving us greater insights into forced labour and child labour risks and further contributing to our risk mitigation strategy.

-Dollarama also conducts regular on-site visits to some of its vendors' facilities outside of its social audit program as part of its initiatives to foster our business relationships, ensure product compliance with applicable standards and laws, and to further identify risks in its supply chain.
+Dollarama regularly conducts random on-site visits to some of its vendors' facilities outside of its social audit program as part of its initiatives to foster our business relationships, ensure product compliance with applicable standards and laws, and to further identify risks in its supply chain.